The Individual Steps in More Detail

 For international colleagues with limited knowledge of German an English eLearning version of the Welcome Lecture is available:

 Step 2: Ge to Know the Rules

-It turned out that there are a couple of documents that all BOKU staff members should be informed about.
-We have specifically highlighted these documents and made them available on BOKUOnline:
+There are a few guidelines that all BOKU staff members should be informed about.
+We have highlighted these documents and made them available in the BOKU Training Passport: